sadoyan/aralez/README.md

 This means:

+- Sticky sessions are disabled globally.
+This boolean setting applies to all upstreams.
 - Requests to `myhost.mydomain.com/` will be load balanced to `127.0.0.1` and `127.0.0.2` servers via plain http.
 - Requests to `myhost.mydomain.com/foo` will be load balanced to `127.0.0.4` and `127.0.0.5` servers via https.
 - Global headers (CORS for this case) will be injected to all upstreams